 Early Life

-Haim Saban was born in Alexandria, Egypt, in 1944, to an Egyptian-Jewish family.
+Haim Saban was born in Alexandria, Egypt, on October 15, 1944, to an Egyptian-Jewish family.
 In 1956, his family immigrated to Israel.
-As a youth, he attended a boarding school but was later expelled.
+As a youth, Saban was sent to a Youth Aliyah boarding school and later attended night high school.
 He served in the Israel Defense Forces.
-His early career included a stint as a bass player and manager for a rock band called The Lions of Judah.

 Rise to Success